Need assistance in choosing the right insurance plan?

 In the case of joint policyholders, do the customers need to submit a single form?

+No, separate forms should be used for each joint policyholder.
 In the case of minors, the guardian information should be provided.
-Once the policyholder is no more a minor, he/she should furnish the updated self-certification form along with their FATCA and CRS declaration to TALIC.
+Once the policyholder is no longer a minor, he/she should furnish the updated self-certification form along with their FATCA and CRS declaration to TALIC.

 If I am a tax resident of multiple jurisdictions, is furnishing of residential status in all jurisdictions mandatory?